lmvtheodoro/JavaScript/tictactoe/README.md

 ----

 Developed as an alternative solution for the challenge proposed on 'Código Fonte TV'(YouTube Channel). <br>
-This is not necessarily better than the original proposal;
+This is not necessarily better than the original solution;
 My goal here was just to try solving it all by myself.

 <br>